safops/.github/profile/README.md

 # Welcome to serviCreator
-This GitHub organization is managed by the servants of the Creator and is our only official online presence, it is the only site authorized by the Creator for our use.
+We are the servants of the Creator and this is our home online.

-Missing our regular profile pic (the cherubs from the Sistine chapel)?
-[Here's why it's different currently](https://github.com/orgs/serviCreator/discussions/12).

-> [!CAUTION]
-> https://github.com/serviCreator is the only site managed and used by the servants of the Creator. [more information](https://github.com/orgs/serviCreator/discussions/10)

 ## Our Current Priorities
 - [The Great Storm](https://github.com/orgs/serviCreator/discussions/14)